Tests

 Uuids are randomly generated and can be a problem in tests.

-If you want deterministic tests, you can use the IncrementalRamseyUuidFactory
+If you want deterministic tests, you can use the IncrementalRamseyUuidFactory from the library.

 use Patchlevel\EventSourcing\Test\IncrementalRamseyUuidFactory;